moonisali/ADFB_SpringerNature/README.md

 This is what the program looks like once started

 ![image first page of program](images/first%20page.png) \
-first screen of the program, showing the books by categories available in the archive.
+the first screen of the program, showing the books by categories available in the archive.

 ![image second page of program](images/second%20page.png) \
-second screen of the program, download section of books.
+the second screen of the program, download section of books.

 ## For developers